 - How has the company performed during submission and publishing process?

-- Was any of their product got recalled?
+- Were any of their products recalled?

-Answers to questions like these help build a basic metrics on which a company is evaluated in the regulatory market.
+Answers to questions like these help build basic metrics on which a company is evaluated in the regulatory market.

 In Conclusion